 More than 95% of all transactional documents, like billing and invoices, are opened monthly.
 As a result, the highest number of customer calls relate in some way to transactional documents.

 Take the Cable TV industry: 60% of all calls involve billing questions.
-In the wireless industry 55% of all calls relate to rate plans and account information.
+In the wireless industry, 55% of all calls related to rate plans and account information.

 You need to produce clear, accurate customized transactional documents to satisfy today’s customers.
 Organizations that have this capability receive fewer calls, get paid faster, and reduce cycle times.

-With the right tools, you even add informative relevance and timely messages to these documents, turning them into powerful marketing messages help improving customer service.
+With the right tools, you even add informative relevance and timely messages to these documents, turning them into powerful marketing messages that help improve customer service.

 4. Improving Customer Service via Real-Time Visibility

 Even if you produce clearer, accurate transactional documents, you’ll still have to field some calls about them.
-To handle these calls, you’ll need the to provide CSRs with desktop access to any customer document in real time.
+To handle these calls, you’ll need to provide CSRs with desktop access to any customer document in real-time.
 It’s called real-time visibility.